MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-set-up-loss-prevention.md

     -	Payment methods

     > [!NOTE]
-    >The data must be in .CVS format and must follow the schema that is provided in the [Schema Appendix]()  .
+    >The data must be in .CVS format and must follow the schema that is provided in [Data schemas for loss prevention](https://docs.microsoft.com/dynamics365/fraud-protection/view-loss-prevent-schemas).

 3. Select the data file to upload, and then select **Upload**.